 We’re infamous for our impatience for we’re a generation in constant search of immediate gratification.

 We believe that we are entitled to receive and have everything that we want when we want it and that usually means as soon as possible … or better yet, right now.

 In the past, patience was certainly not one of my virtues.
-Coupled with my habit to control everything (and everyone) around me, this combination almost always equaled to high anxiety and stress.
+Coupled with my habit to control everything (and everyone) around me, this combination almost always equated to high anxiety and stress.

-In effort to minimize that palpable feeling of worry, I usually resort to meticulous planning which always include a long to do list of details along with timelines that simply must be met and rolled out to precision.
+In an effort to minimize that palpable feeling of worry, I usually resort to meticulous planning which always includes a long to-do list of details along with timelines that simply must be met and rolled out to precision.

 Fortunately, as I’ve become older and somewhat wiser, it finally dawned on me that no matter how hard one tries, one simply can not have life timely organized and neatly packaged into beautifully bowed Tiffany boxes.